Frequently asked questions about Azure Multi-Factor Authentication

 If your organization uses a consumption-based billing model, Azure Active Directory is optional, but not required.
 If your MFA provider is not linked to an Azure AD tenant, you can only deploy Azure Multi-Factor Authentication Server on-premises.

 Azure Active Directory is required for the license model because licenses are added to the Azure AD tenant when you purchase and assign them to users in the directory.

 Manage and support user accounts

-Hopefully all your users configured more than one verification method.
+If the steps above do not work hopefully all your users configured more than one verification method.
 Tell them to try signing in again, but select a different verification method on the sign-in page.

 You can point your users to the End-user troubleshooting guide.